ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

         Provides a comprehensive map of consciousness states during and after death, compatible with analytic idealist interpretation.
       usage_note: >
-        Referenced as phenomenological evidence for post-mortem consciousness states.
+        Referenced as phenomenological evidence for post‑mortem consciousness states.
     - name: "Death and the Afterlife in Analytic Idealism"
       author: "Kastrup, Bernardo"
       relevance: >